 The DCMI Abstract Model builds on work undertaken by the World Wide Web Consortium (W3C) on the Resource Description Framework (RDF) [RDF, RDFS].
 The use of concepts from RDF is summarized below in Section 5, on DCMI Abstract Model semantics.

 The DCMI Abstract Model is represented here using UML class diagrams [UML].
 Readers that are not familiar with UML class diagrams should note that lines ending in a block-arrow should be read as 'is' or 'is a' (for example, "a value is a resource") and that lines starting with a block-diamond should be read as 'contains a' or 'has a' (for example, "a statement contains a property URI").
 Other relationships are labeled appropriately.
 Note that the UML modeling used here shows the abstract model but is not intended to form a suitable basis for the development of software applications.
 In this document, words and phrases in italics are defined in Section 7, Terminology.

 The abstract model of the resources described by descriptions is as follows:

-Each described resource is described using one or more property-value pairs.
+Each described resource may be described using one or more property-value pairs.

 Each property-value pair is made up of one property and one value.

-Each value is a resource - the physical, digital or conceptual entity or literal that is associated with a property when a property-value pair is used to describe a resource.
-Therefore, each value is either a literal value or a non-literal value:
+Each value is a resource - the physical or conceptual entity that is associated with a property when a property-value pair is used to describe a resource.

 Figure 1 - the DCMI resource model

-The abstract model of DC metadata description sets is as follows:
+The abstract model of DC metadata descriptions is as follows: